-Counselors: Receive up to 8 Continuing Education Hours (CE) in Wellness and Prevention.
+Counselors: Receive up to 5.5 Continuing Education Hours (CE) in Wellness and Prevention.
 The Association for Spiritual, Ethical, and Religious Values in Counseling (ASERVIC) has been approved by NBCC as a continuing education provider, ACEP No. 1010.
 Programs that do not qualify for NBCC credit are clearly identified.
 ASERVIC is solely responsible for all aspects of the program.
 For more information about ASERVIC webinars and CE hours, visit www.aservic.org or contact president Dr. Jesse Fox at president@aservic.org.

-Nurses: This activity has been submitted to the American Holistic Nurses Association for approval to award contact hours.
-The American Holistic Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
+Nurses: This activity has been approved by the Emergency Nurses Association for 5.25 Contact Hours.
+Emergency Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.

-Social Workers: This activity has been submitted to the National Association of Social Workers for approval to award contact hours.
-The following states do not accept National CE Approval Programs: MI, NJ, NY, NC, & WV.
+Social Workers: This program is approved by the National Association of Social Workers (Approval # 886851476-4757) for 5.5 continuing education contact hours.
+The following states do not accept National CE Approval Programs: NJ, NY, & WV.
 Puerto Rico does not have continuing education requirements.

-Other Professionals (including ACPE Certified Pastoral Educators, APC Certified Chaplains, and ACISTE-Certified Professionals): IANDS will issue a Certificate of Completion for up to 8 hours of participation that you may use for continuing education credit.
+Other Professionals (including ACPE Certified Pastoral Educators, APC Certified Chaplains, and ACISTE-Certified Professionals): IANDS will issue a Certificate of Completion for up to 5.5 hours of participation that you may use for continuing education credit.
 Contact your licensing and/or certifying entity(s) prior to Symposium registration to determine whether the entity will accept such a Certificate for continuing education credit.